OpenArCloud/SpatialDDS-spec/README.md

 ## Contributing

 Issues and pull requests are welcome.
 Please open an issue to discuss large changes or questions about the specification.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 For a practical illustration of the concepts, explore the companion [SpatialDDS demo](https://github.com/OpenArCloud/SpatialDDS-demo).